tmarktaylor/monotable/doc/convenience.rst

 .. module:: monotable.table

-The convenience functions below are quickest way to generate an Ascii table.
+The convenience functions below are the quickest way to generate an Ascii table.
 They are module level functions in the module **monotable.table**.
 They create a temporary instance of the class MonoTable and call the same named MonoTable member function.